jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ## Objectives

 * Demonstrate how to complete the Linux and BSD Operating System Install Process for each major distributions
-* Compare and contrast the two major Linux distribution families
-* Define the term *distribution* and *distro*
 * Define the standard installation formats, full ISOs, minimal install ISOs, and net-installer ISOs and the different
 * Demonstrate how to use industry standard virtualization platforms for installing distributions
 * Explore the features of dnf, yum, and apt to install packages and dependencies in Linux